R. S. Ramakrishna Ranga Rao: Later years and death

 The Raja briefly returned to politics in his later years and contested as an independent from Bobbili assembly constituency in the 1967 elections to the Andhra Pradesh Legislative Assembly at the age of 66.
 He was subsequently elected by a margin of 28,561 votes over his nearest rival, L. Thentu of the Indian National Congress.
 The Raja served as a member of the Andhra Pradesh Legislative Assembly from 1967 to 1972.
-He did not stand for a re-election when his term came to an end in 1972.
+He did not stand for re-election when his term came to an end in 1972.

 Ramakrishna Ranga Rao died on 10 March 1978 at the age of 77.
 Ramakrishna Ranga Rao was succeeded as the titular Raja of Bobbili by his son Venkata Gopala Krishna Ranga Rao.

 Successors

-The incumbent Raja of Bobbili is Ravu Venkata Gopala Krishna Ranga Rao, son of Ramakrishna Ranga Rao.
+The incumbent Raja of Bobbili is R. V. Gopala Krishna Ranga Rao, son of Ramakrishna Ranga Rao.
 He was elected to the 3rd Lok Sabha from Bobbili (Lok Sabha constituency) in 1962.
-Ramakrishna Ranga Rao's grandson Venkata Sujay Krishna Ranga Rao ravu is the heir-apparent.
+Ramakrishna Ranga Rao's grandson R. V. Sujay Krishna Ranga Rao is the heir-apparent to the title.
 Sujay Krishna Ranga Rao also stood in the 2004 Andhra Pradesh Assembly elections as a candidate of the Indian National Congress and was elected to the Andhra Pradesh Assembly from Bobbili 3 times.
-Sujay Krishna Rangarao's brothers are Rama Krishna Rangarao and RVSKK Rangarao (Baby Nayana).
+Sujay Krishna Ranga Rao's brothers are Rama Krishna Ranga Rao and RVSKK Rangarao (Baby Nayana).